 Admission to the Online Master's Degree in Criminal Justice program will be based on evidence that the applicant has demonstrated academic proficiency and the capability for success at the graduate level.

 Documentation for the following items must be received before an admission decision is made:

 - Completed Graduate Application and payment of the associated fee

-- A completed Bachelor’s degree from a regionally accredited college or university with a minimum undergraduate grade point average (GPA) of 3.0 on a 4.0 scale
+- A completed Bachelor’s degree from an accredited college or university with a minimum undergraduate grade point average (GPA) of 2.5 on a 4.0 scale

 - Official Transcripts must be received for all undergraduate and graduate coursework from accredited colleges or universities